tylerbutler/engineer/README.md

 **Preview your site locally**

-Engineer includes a small :ref:`development web server <engineer serve>` that you can use to preview your site locally without deploying anywhere.
+Engineer includes a small development web server that you can use to preview your site locally without deploying anywhere.

 **Manage your site remotely**